ajaysathvik/bi0s_Hardware_tasks/README.md

 # bi0s_Hardware_tasks
-The tasks that I have completed.
+#The repository of 4RCH_30N's Completed tasks.

 ## SANITY_CHECK
-sanity check is basically filling a google form.
+Sanity check is basically filling a google form.

+Learned:
         I learned how to fill a google form.

-Learned:
         That I am sane up to a point.

 ## SANITY_CHECK-1